India–United Kingdom Comprehensive Economic and Trade Agreement: Negotiations

 Following Modi's re-election on 4 June, which was received positively by UK-based strategic experts and poll watchers, Modi maintained his party's stated objective to conclude the UK-India FTA negotiations within those first 100 days.
 India had to wait until 4 July for the conclusion of the British general election, in order to resume negotiations for the FTA.
 On 14 June, Modi and Sunak reaffirmed their commitment to concluding the free trade agreement at a bilateral meeting during the 50th G7 summit.
 Upon the election of Sir Keir Starmer as British Prime Minister, the two leaders agreed to work towards early conclusion of a mutually beneficial FTA during a phone call.
 During a visit to New Delhi in late July, Foreign Secretary David Lammy and Modi committed to an early conclusion for the FTA under the Starmer government.

 At the 2024 G20 Rio de Janeiro summit, Starmer and Modi agreed to relaunch negotiations for an FTA in early 2025, Starmer also proposed upgrading bilateral relations by seeking a new Strategic Partnership covering energy and security.
 FTA talks were relaunched on 14 January 2025.
 On 9 April 2025, Chancellor Rachel Reeves and Finance Minister Nirmala Sitharaman announced that 90% of the trade agreement had been completed, including mobility visas for Indian workers which had been one of the most contentious negotiation issues; the outstanding issues related to whisky, cars, and pharmaceuticals.
 It was reported on 27 April 2025, that India had watered down its original requests in regards to visas.
 On 29 April 2025, Piyush Goyal declared that “25 of 26 matters have been agreed.”
 On 6 May 2025, Prime Minister Modi announced that an agreement had been reached between India and the United Kingdom.

+Areas covered in the United Kingdom-India Free Trade Agreement

+The United Kingdom-India Comprehensive Economic and Trade Agreement (CETA) contains 30 chapters covering trade in goods and services, digital trade, government procurement, business mobility, intellectual property and regulatory standards.

+Trade in goods

+When the agreement enters into force, 64% of UK product categories exported to India immediately become duty-free, increasing to 85% over 10 years to cover two-thirds of existing UK exports.
+Across all tariff lines, India removes or reduces duties on 90%, covering 92% of goods currently exported from the UK to India.

+Indian import duties on several key UK exports are reduced: